jameslovallo/ardi/README.md

 <home-grid>

 <home-card
-  src="/assets/fast.svg"
+  src="/@/assets/fast.svg"
   alt="rocket lifting off"
   heading="It's fast"
-  text="Ardi is only 4kb, and the bundled templating library renders changes with scalpel-like precision."
+  text="Ardi is only 4kb, and the bundled template library renders changes with scalpel-like precision."
 />

 <home-card
-  src="/assets/familiar.svg"
+  src="/@/assets/familiar.svg"
   alt="guy chillin in a convertible in orbit" heading="It's familiar" text="Ardi gives custom elements a modern DX, and you can write components in µhtml, JSX or Handlebars."
 />

 <home-card
-  src="/assets/portable.svg"
+  src="/@/assets/portable.svg"
   alt="guy getting abducted by a UFO" heading="It's universal" text="Ardi components work seamlessly with any framework: React, Vue, Svelte, Angular, you name it."